cirosantilli/linux-cheat/kernel/README.md

 There are 2 types of priority:

-- real time priority
+-   real time priority.

     Ranges from 0 to 99

     Only applies to process with a real time scheduling policy

-- normal priorities
+-   normal priorities.

     Ranges from -20 to 19